f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 `K86001294: F5OS hardware/software support matrix <https://my.f5.com/manage/s/article/K86001294>`_

 No other TMOS versions are supported other than hotfixes or rollups based on those versions of software, and upgrades to newer versions of TMOS happen within the tenant itself, not in the F5OS layer.
-The images inside F5OS are for initial deployment only. rSeries tenants do not support versions 16.0, 16.0 or 17.0, you can run either the minimum 15.1.x release or later for a given platform or any versions 17.1.x and later.
+The images inside F5OS are for initial deployment only. rSeries tenants do not support versions 16.0, 16.0 or 17.0, you can run either the minimum 15.1.x release or later for a given platform or any versions 17.1.x, 21.x and later.

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the F5OS platform layer.
 If an HTTPS/SCP/SFTP server is not available, you may upload a tenant image using SCP directly to the F5OS platform layer.
 Simply SCP an image to the out-of-band management IP address using the admin account and a path of **IMAGES**.
 There are also other upload options available in the webUI (Upload from Browser) or API (HTTPS/SCP/SFTP).
 Below is an example of using SCP from a remote client.

+..
+Note:: F5 changed the way that tenant images are signed in October 2025.
+You should ensure you download the proper image format based on the version of F5OS you are running.
+Going forward the **qcow2.zip.bundle** is being replaced in favor of the **tar.bundle** format.
+Please see the following solution article for more details.

 .. code-block:: bash